samiux/samiux.github.io/garland.md

 There are over 34,000 rules in Garland and they are all free of charge.
 The number of rules are increasing.

 ### Can Garland decrypt the SSL/TLS traffic?
 Garland cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
-For example, Garland can detect and drop self signed SSL/TLS certificate traffic, detect and drop malicious JA3 Fingerprint and etc.
+For example, Garland can detect and drop self signed SSL/TLS certificate traffic and etc.

 ### Do I also need anti-virus on my computer or laptop?
 Yes, anti-virus is required.
 You are also advised to install the following add-ons or extensions for your browser such as Firefox or Chrome in order to increase the security for surfing the internet.